Decay of correlations for normally hyperbolic trapping: Decay of correlations for contact Anosov flows: Proof of Theorem

 where $ dm ( z ) $ is the Lebesgue measure on $ \CC $.
 From \eqref{eq:t1} (see Theorem \ref{t:2'}) we get

 for $ - \gamma h \leq \Im z \leq 0 $.
 Inserting these bounds in \eqref{eq:Green} gives \eqref{eq:t0'} and that proves (a generalized version of) Theorem \ref{t:0}. \end{proof}

-\section{Decay of correlations for contact Anosov flows: Proof of Theorem \ref{t:4}}
+\section{Decay of correlations for contact Anosov flows: Proof of Theorem \ref{t:3}}

 Most of this section is devoted to the proof of Theorem \ref{t:3}.
-This proof will be obtained by adapting the proof of Theorem~\ref{t:1}, after reviewing the geometric point of view of Tsujii \cite{Ts} and Faure-Sj\"ostrand \cite{f-sj} (see also \cite{dadyz}).
-At the end of the section we deduce Theorem~\ref{t:4} on the decay of correlations.
+This proof will be obtained by adapting the proof of Theorem~\ref{t:1}, after reviewing the geometric point of view of Tsujii \cite{Ts} and Faure--Sj\"ostrand \cite{f-sj} (see also \cite{dadyz}).
+At the end of the section we deduce Corollary~\ref{t:4} on the decay of correlations.